This Sweet and Spicy Chicken Stir Fry is a quick and easy dinner that's loaded with flavor!

 - Cut chicken thighs into thin strips and place in a bowl.
 Add cornstarch, salt, and pepper and mix until combined.

 - In a small bowl whisk together soy sauce, vinegar, brown sugar, chili sauce, and ketchup until combined.
 Set aside.

-- Heat oil in a cast iron skillet or wok on high heat.
+- Heat oil in a skillet (I use a cast iron skillet or wok on high heat.
 Add chicken in batches and cook for 5-6 minutes.
 Remove to a bowl and repeat until all chicken is cooked.

 - Add onions, peppers and cook for 2-3 minutes.
 Add in snap peas and garlic, cook another minute.